-You made a great decision to pursue an engineering degree so you have a general idea of the work that you want to do.
-Now is the time to define this a little more with a self-assessment of your career goals and skillset.
+You made a great decision to pursue an engineering degree and have a general idea of the work that you want to do.
+Now is the time to define this a little more with a self-assessment of your career goals and skill set.
 Career self-assessment is a process through which you reflect on your experiences and your thinking to become aware of your strengths and weaknesses, skills and abilities, interests, values, goals, and aspirations.
 You may have completed a self-assessment when you were trying to decide on your college major, but the focus now will be on what you want to do with your degree.
-This Ten-Step Guide is designed for finding employment in industry; but if after determining your career goals, graduate school is your destination, then we recommend you also read the information on Pursuing Graduate School.
+This Ten-Step Guide is designed for finding employment in industry.
+If after determining your career goals and graduate school is your destination.
+We recommend you also read the information on Pursuing Graduate School.

 Completing a self-assessment now is important for a couple of reasons.
 First, employers are looking to hire people with skills, work values and interests that match the positions they are working to fill, so this will be part of the networking and interviewing processes.
 Second, it should be your goal to find a job that is in line with your skills, interests, values, etc. so you will enjoy the work and feel good about contributing to the products and services of the employer.